|Utility:||Basic or Auxiliary|

 Pull knees toward shoulders while raising hips very high.
 Lower hips by extending body to original straight position, while keeping shins close to horizontal.
 Repeat.

+Flexion and extension of knees are passive.
+Quadriceps actually contracts eccentrically during concentric contraction of lift.
 Flexion of shoulders are also passive.
 Trapezius acts as Stabilizer in inverted position, whereas, its middle and lower fibers act as Antagonist Stabilizers in plank position.

 Rectus Abdominis and Obliques only contract dynamically if actual waist flexion occurs.
 With no waist flexion, Rectus Abdominis and External Oblique only isometrically contract to stabilize pelvis and waist during hip flexion.
 It may be necessary to completely flex hips before waist flexion is possible.
 See Spot Reduction Myth and Lower Ab Myth .